FAILURE TO LAUNCH SYNDROME

 HOW TO HELP

 - Hold boundaries.
-To live at home, she should be required to contribute to the household.
-She can contribute by getting an education, having a job, paying rent, or caring for others in the home.
+To live at home, they should be required to contribute to the household.
+They can contribute by getting an education, having a job, paying rent, or caring for others in the home.

 - Don’t coddle.
 Allow your child to take responsibility and learn to face the hard parts of growing up.

 - Consider therapy.
-If a mental health issue seems to be holding her back, look for a therapist who specializes in the area she’s struggling.
+If a mental health issue seems to be holding her back, look for a therapist who specializes in the area they are struggling.

 At three years old, Brandon’s uncle sent him an Arizona State Sun Devils jersey, and there was no going back.
 Brandon would be a lifelong ASU fan.